mboyea/map-pie-charts/readme.md

 ### Current Term Goals (January 8th 2022)
 ✓ Renders a D3.js map of the United States
-✓ Map rendering is within a javascript function which injects the map into a given element
+✓ (Map Prototype) Map rendering is within a javascript function which injects the map into a given element
 ✓ The render function can move the viewport to specified lat/long coordinates
 ✓ The render function takes in lat/long coordinates and renders red points at those positions
+ (Map Display) Map rendering is within a javascript object which manages a map and can update the view & data and rerender performantly
 ✓ Mock data is added
  The red points are replaced with charts representing the data
  Styling is at a presentable quality
  Ensure performance with 1-40 charts, even on mobile devices

+### Files
+map-prototype.js
+This file contains the initial prototype; it has the barest logic required to render a map with data graphed on top in an SVG. map-renderer.js
+This file contains the final solution; it has an optimized map handler which allows for zooming and panning the view.

 ### References
 Data source: https://eric.clst.org/tech/usgeojson/ (Puerto Rico, Hawaii, & Alaska were culled)